simplyrishiii/DailySync-Hack-Hurricane-1.0/README.md

 Features
 --------
-User-friendly Interface: Intuitive interface for easy navigation and usage.Schedule Creation: Ability to create, edit, and delete meeting schedules.Participant Management: Add and remove participants to meetings.Notification System: Automated reminders and notifications for upcoming meetings.Calendar Integration: Seamless integration with popular calendar apps for convenience.
+~User-friendly Interface: Intuitive interface for easy navigation and usage.
+~Schedule Creation: Ability to create, edit, and delete meeting schedules.
+~Participant Management: Add and remove participants to meetings.
+~Notification System: Automated reminders and notifications for upcoming meetings.Calendar Integration: Seamless integration with popular calendar apps for convenience.

 Installation
 ------------